James-Riordan/James-Riordan/README.md

-<p align='center'> I'm a Full Stack / Platform Engineer with expertise in building scalable, distributed systems on the cloud.
+<p align='center'> I'm a Full Stack Engineer with expertise in building scalable, distributed systems on the cloud.
 I like all things STEM, open-source, and permaculture!

 <div align="center">